Iris DeMent: In popular culture

 In 1998, the song "Iris" by the rock band Goo Goo Dolls was named after her.
 Singer and songwriter John Rzeznik had already written the lyrics to the song but was having a problem naming it.
 He opened up the LA Weekly and noticed that DeMent was playing in town and thought her name was beautiful and then decided to name it after her.
+Darren Hayman and David Tattersall released a cover of "Hotter Than Mojave in My Heart" in 2026 as a bonus to the Hayman, Watkins, Trout And Lee album.